 Epimer in stereochemistry specifies one of a pair of stereoisomers.
 At stereogenic centre, two isomers present in the molecules differ, while the rest remains identical.
 A molecule may contain numerous stereocenters leading to several stereoisomers.

 Stereoisomers are isomeric molecules that posses same constitution and molecular formula, but they vary in three-dimensional orientations of their atoms in the space.

 Below, stereoisomers illustrate the D and L configurations of glucose.
 Here, glucose is referred the D and L on the basis of last chiral carbon atom.

 Glucose involves the formation of glycogen, starch, glucose, oligosaccharides and polysaccharides.
 Due to the presence of carbon in glucose molecule it may exhibit stereoisomerism, that is enantiomers and diastereomers.

 Optical isomers or enantiomers are two isomers that are relevant to each other by reflection.
 They are non – super imposable.
 They are comprised of same physical properties except in a way they interact with several optical isomers of other compounds.
 Hence, different optical isomers may have variant biological effects.

 Diastereomers are stereoisomers that are not mirror images of each other that they are not linked with reflection operation unlike of enantiomers.
-They posses same physical properties.
+They possess the same physical properties.
 One of the example include meso compounds.
 The below structure is mesotartaric acid.